 Moreover, you will be penalized 1% of the National Average Premium per month for each month that you were eligible but did not sign up.
 And, since you can only sign up during that 53 day period each year, and your next opportunity won’t be for another year, every year you fail to sign up costs you an extra 12% of the National Average Premium.
 And, since those premiums change each year, the amount of penalty also changes.

 This amount is not paid to the insurance company you are insured with.
 It is paid to Social Security, usually by them withholding it from your Social Security benefit before they deposit that money in your account.
 You’ll never get rid of this penalty.
-It is forever.
+It is forever and ever and ever.